jjkwan-cmd/pmm-imc-content-skills-playbook/README.md

 5. **What evidence do we have?** 70% proof is enough to move forward.
 Waiting for 100% means nothing ships.

 If you can answer these before opening a brief template, the brief writes itself.

----

-*Maintained by the PMM team.
-Add new skills as the team's workflow evolves.*